chenxitao-simon/chenxitao-simon.github.io/_pages/translations.md

 author_profile: true
 ---

-As an A.R.M.Y since 2016, I've been teaching myself Korean, running a Weibo account translating updated information, articles and discussions about BTS, and working as a bridge to connect the global fandom —— or more than a fandom, the community —— even more closely.
+As an A.R.M.Y since 2016, I've been teaching myself Korean, running a Weibo account translating updated information, articles and discussions about BTS, and working as a bridge to connect the global fandom —— or more than a fandom —— the community even more closely.
 ![Account](/images/Account.JPG)

-> Tip: all the translations are in Chineses!
+> Tips: all the translations are in Chinese!

 Feel free to check some below:<br/>
 [【pann】35岁的孩子妈妈不可以喜欢BTS吗?](https://m.weibo.cn/5977544597/4306717124800429)